bigginlab/OxCompBio/tutorials/Python/README.md

 * [`nglview`](http://nglviewer.org/nglview/latest/)

-## Getting Started

-### Linux and MacOS

-1. These instructions assume that an [anaconda](#Conda) python distribution is installed locally.
-2. Execute the `setup-conda.sh` script which will automatically set up a Python environment named `oxpy`
-3. Activate the conda environment using: `conda activate oxpy`.
-4. Launch [Jupyter Notebook](https://jupyter.org/) with `jupyter notebook`.
-5. Navigate to the appropriate tutorial section and open the relevant `.ipynb` file.

-### Binder
+## Binder

-If you wish to follow this tutorial from your own computer and do not wish to install [anaconda](#Conda) python, or are using Windows, you can run this tutorial completely online using [binder](https://mybinder.org/).
+The ideal way to participate in this tutorial is by setting up your own local conda environment (see the [setup instructions](setup.md)).
+However, we appreciate that in some cases this may not be feasible.

+Should this be the case, it is possible to follow most of this tutorial online via the use of [binder](https://mybinder.org/).

-Note: binder is a free community-run service, load times can be slow during initialisation.
+**Note: Binder is a free community-run service, load times can be slow.
 Patience may be required.
+Additionally some aspects of the tutorial, such as protein visualisation may not work as intended.**

+To use binder:

-1. Click on the following [link](https://mybinder.org/v2/gh/bigginlab/WTcourse/master).
+1. Click on the following [link](https://mybinder.org/v2/gh/bigginlab/OxCompBio/master?filepath=tutorials%2FPython).
-2. Navigate to the Python tutorial and the relevant tutorial section.
+2. This will start you in the python tutorial folder.
-3. Click on the relevant `.ipynb` file to start the notebook.
+3. Click on the section you want to do and the relevant `.ipynb` file to start the notebook.

 ## Acknowledgements